-This can be rather confusing especially for first time home buyers who are going through this process without any prior experience and do not have a good understanding of their finances.
+This can be rather confusing, especially for first time home buyers going through this process without any prior experience and do not have a good understanding of their finances.

-Most first time home buyers are worried about the monthly mortgage payment.
-They are afraid that the mortgage payment will be too high and they will not be able to make the payments on time.
+Most first time home buyers are worried about the monthly loan payment.
+They are afraid that the loan payment will be too high, and they will not make the payments on time.

-When we are buying a house, we are advised to apply for mortgage from more than one bank.
-However, one may wonder why some of the banks offer different financing schemes while some even reject the mortgage application even if home buyer submitted the same documents to the banks.
+When buying a house, we are advised to apply for the loan from more than one bank.
+However, some may wonder why some of the banks offer different financing schemes while others even reject the loan application even if the home buyer submitted the same documents to the banks.

-6. What are the benefits for first-time home buyers?
+6. What initiatives are available for a first time home buyer?

-There are advantages when it comes to being a first time home buyer as seen in many government assistance programs.
+There are advantages in being a first time home buyer, as seen in many government assistance programs.

-There are many initiatives being offered such as Residensi Wilayah (RUMAWIP), 1Malaysia Housing Programme (PR1MA), MyDeposit’s scheme, and others.
+Many initiatives are being offered, such as Residensi Wilayah (RUMAWIP), 1Malaysia Housing Programme (PR1MA), MyDeposit’s scheme, etc.

 7. MRTA or MLTA?

 If you are a first time home buyer, this is an important question that you need answers.
-Often times, inexperienced home buyer can’t tell the difference between these two mortgage life insurance.
+Often, the inexperienced home buyer can’t tell the difference between these two mortgage life insurance.

-But first what is the importance of having mortgage life insurance?
-It is used as protection for the bank in the event of death or total permanent disability (TPD) that stops you from servicing the loan.
+But first, what is the importance of having mortgage life insurance?
+It is used as protection for the bank in death or total permanent disability (TPD) that stops you from servicing the loan.

-When you are no longer around or do not have the ability to generate income, a mortgage insurance policy frees the borrower’s dependents from any debt as the insurance company will pay off the remaining debt on repayment mortgages.
+When you are no longer around or do not have the ability to generate income, a mortgage insurance policy frees the borrower’s dependents from any debt.
+The insurance company will pay off the remaining debt on repayment mortgages.

-Read this article to know more about the differences between MRTA and MLTA and which plan should you go for.
+Read this article to learn more about the differences between MRTA and MLTA and which plan should you go for.

 Interested in purchasing your very first dream home?
 Here at IQI, we provide services in purchasing the perfect home, with the right budget.
-Leave your details below and our professional team will assist you.
+Please leave your details below, and our professional team will assist you.